 Organization name, tax-exempt status, year organization was founded, date of application, address, telephone number, fax number, director, and contact person and title: These items give the funding source straight information about your eligibility to apply for funds.

 Period grant will cover: Most foundation and corporate funders award grant monies for only one year.
-Some will fund you for multiple years, but they don’t represent the norm among private sector funders.
+Some fund you for multiple years, but they don’t represent the norm among private sector funders.

 Total project budget: The amount you enter here is the total cost to implement your program.
-Include the value of your in-kind and cash contributions, in addition to the amount needed from the funder.
+Include the value of your in-kind and cash contributions in addition to the amount needed from the funder.